j2store/userguide/payment_culqi.md

 The image added here will be displayed while payment options are listed in the checkout page.

+**Card details display format**

+Choose whether the card detail form should be displayed in a pop form or in normal checkout form.

 **Commercial Code**

 Enter your commercial code associated with your culqi account.